 Dr. Moos: I use the term "iatrogenic" in the classic sense of denoting harm that is induced by treatment itself.
 Evidence of potential iatrogenic effects of treatment is shown by patients who are worse off following treatment than before.
-With respect to psychosocial interventions, it is difficult to know whether adverse events, a temporary exacerbation of substance use and/or psychological symptoms, or general deterioration in a patient's condition are a direct consequence of treatment.
-Nevertheless, if we believe that treatment has curative power and contributes to patients' improvement, we must consider the real possibility that, at times, treatment may have iatrogenic effects and contribute to patients' deterioration.

-Bill White: Based on your studies, how prevalent are such iatrogenic effects in addiction treatment?
+With respect to psychosocial interventions, it is difficult to know whether adverse events, a temporary exacerbation of substance use and/or psychological symptoms, or general deterioration in a patient's condition are a consequence direct of treatment.
+Nevertheless, if we believe that treatment has curative power and contributes to patients' improvement, we must consider the Bill White: Based on your studies, how prevalent are such iatrogenic effects in addiction treatment?

 Dr. Moos: In a review of relevant studies, we found that between 7% and 15% of patients who participate in psychosocial treatment for substance use disorders may be worse off subsequent to treatment than before.
-In addition, several controlled trials of substance use prevention have shown some apparent iatrogenic effects, including more positive expectations about substance use and a rise in alcohol use and alcohol-related problems.
-Person-related predictors of deterioration associated with treatment appear to include younger age and unmarried status, more serious current diagnoses and substance use problems, and more psychiatric and interpersonal problems.
-Probable intervention-related predictors of deterioration include lack of bonding; lack of monitoring; confrontation, criticism, and high emotional arousal; modeling of substance use and aspects of deviant behavior; and stigma, low or inappropriate expectations, and lack of challenge (Moos, 2005; see also Ilgen & Moos, 2005, 2006; Moos et al., 2001).
+In addition, several controlled trials of substance use prevention have shown some apparent iatrogenic effects, including more positive expectations about substance use and a rise in alcohol use and alcoholrelated problems.
+Person-related predictors of deterioration associated with treatment appear to include younger age and unmarried status, more serious current diagnoses and substance use problems, and more psychiatric and interpersonal Probable intervention-related problems. predictors of deterioration include lack of bonding; lack of monitoring; confrontation, criticism, and high emotional arousal; modeling of substance use and aspects of deviant behavior; and stigma, low or inappropriate expectations, and lack of challenge (Moos, 2005; see also Ilgen & Moos, 2005, 2006; Moos et al., 2001).